matt-palmer999/britishpatriots/_posts/2026-08-20-orthographic-alignment-accord.md

 * Loughborough Sausages, rebranded Luff-bra Sausages, formally retiring the Silent-GH standard for foreign trade
 * Double Gloucester Cheese, renamed Dub-ull Gloss-ter Cheese, with officials separately requesting clarification on why no Single Gloucester is currently marketed

 Cockburn's Port has also been flagged for urgent review.
-"This one," Orthographe conceded, "is a matter of particular concern to the Commission," though officials declined to confirm the proposed replacement spelling ahead of consultation.
+"This one," Vandenbroucke conceded, "is a matter of particular concern to the Commission," though officials declined to confirm the proposed replacement spelling ahead of consultation.
 Bruichladdich Whisky, meanwhile, will be sold across the EU as Brook-laddie Whisky — a spelling the distillery's own website has rendered three different ways since 2019.

 A spokesperson for the British Artisan Dairy Council called the ruling "an utter travesty."
 "If France can export Roquefort and croissants to us without a phonetic guide, why should one of our members in Somerset have to spell his cheese like a text message just to get it on a ferry to Calais?"